A wise man once said, “east or west, home is best”. Is it possible however, to feel at home away from home?

 Capital gains tax

 Most assets other than Taxable Australian Property (TAP) assets are potentially subject to Australia’s deemed disposal rules on the date that you become a non-resident for Australian taxation purposes.
-Non-Taxable Australian Property (NTAP) assets such as most ASX listed shareholdings, foreign shareholdings and foreign property, are subject to Australia’s deemed disposal rule.
+Non-Taxable Australian Property (NTAP) assets such as most ASX listed shareholdings, foreign shareholdings, cryptocurrency and foreign property, are subject to Australia’s deemed disposal rule.
 Real estate assets located in Australia however, will be subject to capital gains tax (CGT) even after the date of departure and as such, will be taxed as at the actual date of the sale.

 Unless you elect to pay CGT at the time when you actually sell your NTAP assets, you will be subject to a deemed disposal of those assets upon your change of residency status from that of tax resident to that of non-resident.
 For many, this can create a tax liability which may not be planned for.
 Given that non-residents are not entitled to reduce their gains by 50% when they sell their assets (like resident’s are entitled to), it may be wise to choose NOT to defer the CGT on those assets, and settle up your CGT as at the date that your non-residency status changes.
 If you do, and if you’ve owned that asset for at least 12 months, you’ll be entitled to the discount at that time (but not afterwards)!